Reno RV Rental, Nevada USA

 About 25 miles to the north in your RV rental in Reno is Pyramid Lake renowned for its fishing and beaches.
 The lake is also home to Anaho Island, a sanctuary for the American white pelican so bring your binoculars and tick the bird off your life list.
 Also north of Reno is the National Wild Burro and Horse Center where you can learn about or even adopt one of these magnificent animals.

-To the south, about an hour’s drive by RV rental in Reno, you have Washoe Lake State park which is always a popular destination for enjoying water activities.
-If you would like to see how the “Old West” looked like, drive your motorhome hire in Reno to Virginia City, (population 1,000) which has managed to cling on to its frontier past, at least as far as several saloons and other Victorian buildings you can see lining its main street.
+To the south, about an hour’s drive by Reno RV rental in Nevada, you have Washoe Lake State park which is always a popular destination for enjoying water activities.
+If you would like to see how the “Old West” looked like, drive your motorhome hire or campervan rental to Virginia City, (population 1,000) which has managed to cling on to its frontier past, at least as far as several saloons and other Victorian buildings you can see lining its main street.

 See the Yosemite by RV Rental